apache/mesos/docs/configuration/cmake.md

       -DENABLE_NEW_CLI=(TRUE|FALSE)
     </td>
     <td>
-      Build the new CLI instead of the old one. [default=FALSE]
+      Enable the new Python CLI by building a binary using PyInstaller.
+This option requires Python 3 which can be set using the CMake option. [default=FALSE]
     </td>
   </tr>
   <tr>